-Oregon GED Testing Requirements
+Oregon GED testing requirements

-- Applicants 16 and 17 years old must have permission from their school board as well as from a parent or guardian.
+- Applicants 16 and 17 years old must meet additional criteria.
+They must have permission from their school boards as well as from a parent or guardian.

 - Oregon has no residency requirements.